radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 As a convenience ipyrad internally tracks the state of all your steps in your current assembly, so at any time you can ask for results by invoking the `-r` flag.
-We also use the `-p` arg to tell is which params file (i.e., which assembly) we want it to print stats for.
+We also use the `-p` argument to tell it which params file (i.e., which assembly) we want it to print stats for.

 ```bash